 Review summary: Canon 1300D vs Leica S-E Typ 006

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Canon 1300D or the Leica S-E Typ 006 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.